Examples

 Call Gemini with the Chat Completions API

-The following sample shows you how to send non-streaming requests:
+The following sample shows how to send a non-streaming request.

 REST